Frisco Bowl

 The Frisco Bowl is an annual National Collegiate Athletic Association (NCAA) sanctioned post-season Division I Football Bowl Subdivision (FBS) college football bowl game played in Frisco, Texas, since December 2017.
-The bowl has a tie-in with the American Athletic Conference, and chooses another team at-large.
+The bowl has a tie-in with the American Conference, and chooses another team at-large.
+From 2017–2024, the bowl was played at Toyota Stadium in Frisco; starting in 2025, the game was relocated to the nearby Ford Center at The Star.

-DXL was the bowl's inaugural sponsor from 2017 to 2018, followed by Tropical Smoothie Cafe from 2019 to 2021, and Scooter's Coffee beginning in 2023.
+DXL was the bowl's inaugural sponsor from 2017 to 2018, followed by Tropical Smoothie Cafe from 2019 to 2021, and Scooter's Coffee from 2023 to 2025.